A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Decontraction

-In this section, consisting of three subsections, we introduce and study the \emph{co-contraction} operation on B\"{o}hm forests.
-The main result of this section is Lemma \ref{lem:cleavage-2}, in the third subsection, because of its role in the proof of Theorem \ref{thm:FullProp}---the main theorem of the paper.
-Lemma \ref{lem:cleavage-2} shows that co-contraction is the right operation to apply to a solution space $T=\sol{\Gamma}C$ to express the effect on the solution space of growing the context $\Gamma$ to an \emph{inessential extension} $\Gamma'$---this growth is made precise below and denoted by $\Gamma\leq\Gamma'$.
-Before, in the second subsection, the more general situation, where $T$ is any B\"{o}hm forest (not necessarily a solution space) is analyzed in Lemma \ref{lem:coco-pres-types}, a result that shows in what sense co-contraction witnesses the inversion of the inference rule of contraction.
-Finally, inversion of contraction is related to (and follows from) a kind of inversion of substitution, whose most general form is contained in Lemma \ref{lem:undo-subst-2}, to be found already in the first subsection.
+In this section, divided into three subsections, we introduce and study the \emph{decontraction} operation on forests.
+The main result of this section is Lemma~\ref{lem:cleavage-2}, in the third subsection, because of its role in the proof of Theorem~\ref{thm:FullProp}---the main theorem of the paper.
+Lemma~\ref{lem:cleavage-2} shows that decontraction is the right operation to apply to a full solution space $T=\sol{\Gamma}C$ to express the effect on the full solution space of growing the context $\Gamma$ to an \emph{inessential extension} $\Gamma'$---this growth is made precise below and denoted by $\Gamma\leq\Gamma'$.
+Before, in the second subsection, the more general situation, where $T$ is any expression in $\coolfs$ (not necessarily a full solution space) is analyzed in Lemma~\ref{lem:deco-pres-types}, a result that shows in what sense decontraction witnesses the inversion of the inference rule of contraction.
+Finally, inversion of contraction is related to (and follows from) a kind of inversion of substitution, whose most general form is contained in Lemma~\ref{lem:undo-subst-2}, to be found already in the first subsection.

-The co-contraction operation on B\"{o}hm forests, denoted $[\Gamma'/\Gamma]N$, is defined only when $\Gamma\leq\Gamma'$.
-Roughly speaking, the co-contraction effect at the level of B\"{o}hm forests is to add new elimination alternatives, made possible by the presence of more variables in $\Gamma'$.
-This effect is best seen in the last clause of Def. \ref{def:co-cont-forests}. \begin{definition} \begin{enumerate} \item $|\Gamma|=\{A\mid\textrm{there is $x$ s.\,t.}\,(x:A)\in\Gamma\}$. \item $\Gamma\leq\Gamma'$ if $\Gamma\subseteq\Gamma'$ and $|\Gamma|=|\Gamma'|$. \end{enumerate} \end{definition} Notice that $|\Gamma|$ has only one element for each type occurring in the declarations of $\Gamma$.
+The decontraction operation on forests, denoted $[\Gamma'/\Gamma]N$, is defined only when $\Gamma\leq\Gamma'$.
+Roughly speaking, the decontraction effect at the level of forests is to add new elimination alternatives, made possible by the presence of more variables in $\Gamma'$.
+This effect is best seen in the last clause of Definition~\ref{def:de-cont-forests} (in Figure~\ref{fig:def-decontr}) that applies the decontraction operation to a single elimination alternative. \begin{definition} \begin{enumerate} \item $|\Gamma|=\{A\mid\textrm{there is $x$ s.\,t.}\,(x:A)\in\Gamma\}$. \item $\Gamma\leq\Gamma'$ if $\Gamma\subseteq\Gamma'$ and $|\Gamma|=|\Gamma'|$. \end{enumerate} \end{definition} Notice that $|\Gamma|$ has only one element for each type occurring in the declarations of $\Gamma$.
 It thus abstracts away from multiple hypotheses of the same formula.